AmitKus/udacity_nanodegree_machine_learning_engineer/capstone_project/Proposal.md

 We will use the [PyMC3](https://docs.pymc.io/) package for this work.
 PyMC3 is a Python package for Bayesian statistical modeling and Probabilistic Machine Learning.

 ## References

+1. Walker, R., Gurven, M., Hill, K., Migliano, A., Chagnon, N., De Souza, R., Djurovic, G., Hames, R., Hurtado, A. M., Kaplan, H., Kramer, K., Oliver, W. J., Valeggia, C., & Yamauchi, T. (2006).
+Growth rates and life histories in twenty-two small-scale societies.
+American Journal of Human Biology, 18(3), 295-311. https://doi.org/10.1002/ajhb.20510
-1. Life Histories of the Dobe !Kung: Food, Fatness, and Well-being over the Life-span.
-Nancy Howell 2010
+2. Nancy Howell (2010).
+Life Histories of the Dobe !Kung: Food, Fatness, and Well-being over the Life-span.